-The Company incurred \$Nil of Part XII.6 tax with respect to flow-through renunciation during the three month period ended December 31, 2009 as compared to \$60,197 in 2008.
+The Company incurred (\$83,176) of Part XII.6 tax with respect to flow-through renunciation during the three month period ended March 31, 2010 as compared to \$11,740 in 2009, there was an over accrual of these taxes in 2009 which was reversed in 2010.
 These costs have been recorded in administrative, office and shareholder services.
-These costs are expected to increase in the next quarter as the Company is committed to spending approximately \$915,000 on Canadian exploration costs as part of its 2009 flow-through funding agreements.
+These costs are expected to increase in the next quarter as the Company is committed to spending approximately \$424,000 on Canadian exploration costs as part of its 2009 flow-through funding agreements.

-The Company spent \$665,133, (net of the sale of timber) on mineral properties in the fourth quarter of 2009 as compared to \$117,374 during 2008.
-These expenditures will remain constant in the next few quarters as the company meets its flow through share issuance obligations.
+The Company spent \$536,031 (net of the sale of timber) on mineral properties in the three month period ended March 31, 2010 as compared to \$63,359 during 2009.
+The increase is a result of the Company meeting its flow-through obligations.
+These expenditures will remain constant in the next quarter as the company meets its flow through share issuance obligations.